-The Complete Guide to Australia’s Private and Public Ancillary Funds™ (The PAF Guide), an AskRIGHT product, is an online database containing more than 10 years’ worth of research and 2,500+ Ancillary Funds.
+The Complete Guide to Australia’s Private and Public Ancillary Funds™ (The PAF Guide) is an online database containing more than 10 years’ worth of research and 2,500+ Ancillary Funds.
 The PAF Guide is the only database of its kind and is an invaluable tool for organisations to identify and solicit funds.
 Each entry in the database details a Private or Public Ancillary fund and includes the following information where available:

 Philanthropic Track Record

 AskRIGHT has a dedicated team of researchers who continually update the Ancillary Funds within the Guide, to ensure the information is up-to-date and relevant for subscribers.